HarryBeadle/speedcrunch/doc/manual/reference/statistical.rst

                 = 0.74609375

-.. function:: binommpf(x; N; p)
+.. function:: binompmf(x; N; p)

-    Binomial cumulative mass function.
+    Binomial probability mass function.

-    :param x: maximum number of successes must be integer
+    :param x: maximum number of successes, must be integer
     :param N: number of trials, must be a positive integer
     :param p: probability to succeed a single trial, 0 <= `p` <= 1

-    The function computes the probability, that, for `N` independent repetitions of an experiment, each successful with probability `p`, the total number of successes is **exactly equal** to `x`.
+    The function computes the probability, that, for `N` independent repetitions of a test, each successful with probability `p`, the total number of successes is **exactly equal** to `x`.

     .. admonition:: Example